 #################################################################################################################

-# Function compute volume weights based on latitude and depthe values.
+# Function computes volume weights based on latitude and depth values.
 Although longitude values are not

-# in the equation the length of the longitude array is necessary for building 3D volume weight array
+# in the equation, the length of the longitude array is necessary for building the 3D volume weight array.

 # Input: